article test The Largest Fish Ever Caught on Rod and Reel

 3,427-Pound Great White Shark, New York, 1986

-The biggest fish recorded to be caught on rod and reel is a controversial one.
+The biggest fish ever caught on rod and reel is a controversial one.
 In August 1986, Frank Mundus and Donnie Braddick caught a 3,427-pound great white shark off the coast of Montauk in New York.
+It also happens to be the heaviest fish ever caught on rod and reel to date.

 The two anglers were reportedly using a 150-lb test line on a group of white sharks.
 According to a 2005 recounting of Mundus himself, their fight to reel in the shark went on for a total of one hour and 40 minutes.